 Sources and management

-Potato varieties usually come from the Institute’s collections.
-Peas, beans and the leaf vegetables are from standard suppliers.
-Staff at the Institute sometimes donate specialities – this year we had giant sunflower, sweet corn, two types of pumpkin and a water melon from a member of the horticulture staff, Jim Wilde.
+Staff at the Institute sometimes donate specialities – in 2016 we had giant sunflower, sweet corn, two types of pumpkin and a water melon from a member of the horticulture staff, Jim Wilde.
 In 2017, Jim planted various maize, including a giant, squashes and pumpkins.

 One thing is certain, as every gardener will tell you – fresh vegetables, picked, cooked and eaten the same day are so delicious they make you realise how bland is the usual packaged fare.